 Plato (423 BC – 348 BC) was a Classical Greek philosopher, mathematician, student of Socrates, writer of philosophical dialogues, and founder of the Academy in Athens – the first institution of higher learning in the Western world.
-Along with his mentor, Socrates, and his student, Aristotle, Plato helped to lay the foundations of Western philosophy and science.
+Along with his mentor, Socrates and his student, Aristotle, Plato helped to lay the foundations of Western philosophy and science.
 Plato influenced a whole range of subjects from philosophy to maths, logic and ethics.

 Relationship with Socrates

 It is only through Plato, that we get a clear idea of Socrates’ philosophy and way of life.
 In ‘Apology of Socrates‘, Plato writes an account of Socrates defending himself in a trial which ultimately led to his own death.
+It presents Socrates as a model philosopher, calmly putting the ideals of justice above any personal desire.

 However, Plato was not merely transcribing the words of Socrates; he was also using his own interpretations and ideas to those which he learned from him.